storyblok/gridsome-source-storyblok/README.md

 ## Usage

-1. In `gridsome.config.js`, declare the use of this plugin and pass the options to it:
+1. In `gridsome.config.js`, declare the use of the plugin and define the options:

 ```js
 // in gridsome.config.js